Lead Gen & CRM strives to maintain a secure email system for all senders.

 Disposable domains are temporary email addresses most often used to avoid receiving mail in an actively monitored inbox.
 Temporary, in this case, means that the addresses are set to expire or otherwise self-destruct after a set amount of time—sometimes as soon as only a few minutes after the disposable domain has been created.
 Initially, emails will be delivered, but they will not be monitored.
 Sending to disposable domains is considered poor practice.
 This is because that, over time, the email address will expire and cause bounces.
 Emails bouncing will negatively impact your sending reputation.

-For a list of disposable domains and how list verification and cleaning services can identify such, refer to the following external information:
+Refer to the following external information for a list of disposable domains and how list verification and cleaning services can identify them: